bartjanisse/BeerTender/BART/software/helloworld_pi_module/README.md

-# How to cross compile a module
+# How to cross compile a module for the Raspberry Pi 2

 To build modules we need to compile the linux kernel.
 The kernel we need to compile is the specific one which runs on the Raspberry Pi.
 ## Necessities